Understanding Dog Lice | Treatment & Prevention

 How Long Does It Take to Get Rid of Dog Lice?

-Expect the treatment to resolve things anywhere from 3 to 4 weeks after your dog starts.
+Expect treatment to resolve the issue in 3 to 4 weeks.

 How to Prevent Your Dog from Getting Lice

-Use the following tips to ensure your dogs stay safe from tick infestations.
+Use the following tips to reduce your dog's risk:

 Year-round tick and flea prevention: